near/docs/docs/2.build/4.web3-apps/chain-ui.md

 ### Pros

-- Decentralized front-ends are less susceptible to single points of failure, making them more resistant to attacks and server downtimes
 - By decentralizing the hosting of your front-end, you minimize the risk of censoring or blocking content by centralized authorities.
 - Users might trust a decentralized application more, knowing that it operates on a transparent and immutable blockchain.
 - Data displayed on the front-end is more likely to be accurate and tamper-proof since it's typically fetched directly from the blockchain.